gustybear-teaching/course_ee693e_2021_fall/week_10/01_gollakota.md

 ### Implementation

 The authors implemented a proof-of-concept prototype shield with GNU Radio and USRP2 hardware.
 The prototype is developed using the USRP’s RFX400 daughterboards operating in the MICS band.
 They implement a two-antenna shield with two USRP2 radio boards connected via an external clock acting as a single node, since the USRP2 does not support multiple daughterboards on the same motherboard.
 The two antennas are placed right next to each other and the two-antenna jammer-cum-receiver requires the receive antenna to be always connected to both a transmit and a receive chain.
 They turn off the USRP RX/TX switch to enable the shield’s receive antenna to transmit and receive simultaneously.
-The test bed setup presented in Figute ----- under experimentation section, represents 18 advisory locations numbered in descending order of received signal strength.
+The test bed setup presented in the last Figute under experimentation section, represents 18 advisory locations numbered in descending order of received signal strength.
 The authors followed a prior work to simulate implantation in a human.
 Each IMD was implanted beneath 1 cm of bacon along with 4 cm of 85% lean ground beef packed underneath.
 They placed the shield next to the IMD on the bacon’s surface to simulate a necklace.
 Then the adversary’s location varied between 20 cm and 30 m as shown in the figure.

 The experiments use the following devices:
 • Medtronic Virtuoso DR implantable cardiac defibrillators (ICDs).